Dupchuwangmo7/IDE202-Internship_Reports/Week2/Linux_operating_system.md

  Linux is an operating system famously known as “by the people, for the people”.
 It’s about freedom and freedom of use and freedom of choice.

+# Kali Linux
+**Kali Linux** (formerly known as BackTrack Linux) is an open-source, Debian-based Linux distribution which allows users to perform advanced penetration testing and security auditing.

+#### Kali Linux Features
+- Kali linux is free
+- All of the source code which goes into Kali Linux is available for anyone who wants to tweak or rebuild packages to suit their specific needs.
+-  Linux users can easily locate binaries, support files, libraries, and so on.
+-  Kali supports a wide variety of hardware and as many wireless devices as possible, including USB-based devices.
+ - As penetration testers, the development team often needs to do wireless assessments, so our kernel has the latest injection patches included.
+ - Developed in a secure environment

+ ## Why Kali linux?